Hunting Caracal in Africa

 Although you might see the cat roaming his habitat during the day, he is a nocturnal animal.
 Eating a diet consisting of reptiles, small animals and birds, caracal have been known to take down quite large animals such as steenbok.

 Hunting caracal is not easy, in fact, it is more of a game of chance as you might not find the cat at all.
 They are exceptionally good at being stealthy and you will need bait and a whole lot of patience to hunt one.
 When hunting caracal, using a blind is often part of the deal and it is usually not enough to simply sit and wait.
 Hunters need to be very quiet and as still as possible.
 Using predator calls might entice him, but there is no guarantee.

-A small calibre centerfire rifle is all you will need when hunting the caracal.
+A small calibre centerfire rifle is all you will need when trophy hunting caracal in South Africa.
 Your professional hunter will be able to advise you further on the type of gun to use, so be sure to ask.
 Avoid using an expanding bullet, this might ruin the pelt.
 Aim for behind the shoulder, towards the middle of the body, and you should have the perfect shot.
 If you are looking for a memorable night hunt, this one is for you!

 About Limcroma Safaris

 Limcroma Safaris operates full service South African safari adventures on almost 200,000 acres of privately owned land and closely managed hunting concessions.
 When hunting with Limcroma Safaris, clients enjoy pursuing more than 45 species of trophy class African plains game including big greater kudu, gemsbok, impala, warthog and blue wildebeest.